Note

 Using LCD to Output Images#

-This example outputs an 800x480 image via an LCD (ST7701).
-You can also select other supported panel types (such as NT35516, GC9503, etc.) by replacing Display.ST7701 with the corresponding type and setting the appropriate resolution.
+This example outputs an 800x480 image through an LCD (ST7701).
+You can also choose other supported panel types (such as NT35516, GC9503, etc.) by simply replacing Display.ST7701 with the corresponding type and setting an appropriate resolution.

 import time